I'm working on unlocking the plugins for 704. I'm not well at programming, but will try do all my best doing that. Where to start from?

-I checked if that 1.7.05 devices has a HD lockdown.
+I checked if that 1.7.05 devices has the HD lockdown.
 Yes, it does.
-It seems Archos has implemented the HD lockdown feature even before creating 704.
+It seems Archos has implemented it even before producing 704.

 But anyways, this firmware version is important for starting Qtopia and running GFT-way code.
 HOW TO DOWNGRADE

 Take out the hard drive and connect it directly to PC through ide adaptor.

 Run "HD Clone"(link below)->Restore partition->choose the folder where 1.7.05 image is located: first click on the needed drive from the left panel.
 Then using the right panel go to the folder with the needed image folder and click on it-> click Next (if the button is not active, it means you didn't choose the image)->in the next window "Target partition" click "Show all partitions" to uncover the hidden partition->find the hard drive of your Archos and click on the smaller partition called "unnamed".
 Its size has to be around 97MB->click Next->Start->Start copying->(Waiting)->Automatically->Quite HDClone.